-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Merrit Wever, Unbelievable

-Michelle Williams, Fosse/Verdon
+Michelle Williams, Fosse/Verdon – winner

 Best Performance By An Actor In A Limited Series Or A Motion Picture Made For Television